|Menu||Main / HomePage|

 Welcome to ArtiSynth

-One of our state-of-the-art models is a coupled model of the jaw, hyoid, and tongue, which was built in collaboration with Yohan Payan and the GIPSA Lab in Grenoble, France, and which is currently being extended to include the face:
+One of our original biomechanical models is a coupled model of the jaw, hyoid, and tongue, which was built in collaboration with Yohan Payan and the GIPSA Lab in Grenoble, France, and was later extended to include the face:

 John E. Lloyd, Ian Stavness, and Sidney Fels, "ArtiSynth: A fast interactive biomechanical modeling toolkit combining multibody and finite element simulation", Soft Tissue Biomechanical Modeling for Computer Assisted Surgery, pp. 355-394, Springer, 2012. [bibtex]